This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Philippines.

 Is your country party to any of the international conventions concerning bills of lading (the Hague Rules, Hamburg Rules etc)?
 If so, which one, and how has it been adopted – by ratification, accession, or in some other manner?
 If not, how are such issues covered in your legal system?

-No, but the Philippines has the Philippine Carriage of Goods by Sea Act (COGSA) adopted from the US COGSA of 1936.
-Said Philippine COGSA continues to be suppletorily applied today.
+DR Law: No, but the Philippines has the Philippine Carriage of Goods by Sea Act (COGSA) adopted from the US COGSA of 1936.
+Provisions of Philippine COGSA are still effective until provide such is not contrary to later laws.

-The application of the Philippine COGSA is without prejudice to the provisions on ‘common carriers’ in the Civil Code of the Philippines.
-Under the concept of ‘common carriers’, extra-ordinary diligence is to be observed in the vigilance over the goods and for the safety of the passengers transported by said carriers.
+Under Philippine jurisprudence, the application of the Philippine COGSA is made subject to the provisions on ‘common carriers’ in the Civil Code of the Philippines.
+Under the concept of ‘common carriers’, extra-ordinary diligence is to be observed in the vigilance over the goods transported by said carriers.
 Thus, many defences available to the carrier as contained in Article IV of the Hague-Visby Rules are not recognised under Philippine law.
-However, under Philippine law, a common carrier will not be responsible for the loss, destruction, or deterioration of the goods, if the same is due to any of the following causes only:
+Instead, under Philippine law, a common carrier will not be responsible for the loss, destruction, or deterioration of the goods, if the same is due to any of the following causes only:

 Flood, storm, earthquake, lightning, or other natural disaster or calamity;